Loans, tenancies and mortgages are all products that a guarantor can co-sign to enable a customer to get credit.

 Because the loans themselves are bigger, the commitment is greater - and with loans, the interest accrued can cause the amount repayable to snowball rapidly.

-Citizens Advice have heard from people who've had to remortgage their own homes to meet their obligations as guarantors - or risk having their own home repossessed in order to cover the costs.
+It is not unheard of for guarantors to need to remortgage their own home to meet their obligations as guarantors - or risk having their own home repossessed in order to cover the costs.

 In the case of some guarantor mortgages, however, it is sometimes possible to limit liability.